S301596/Source-Code/README.md

 # Source-Code
-You can upgrade it of modigy it
+You can upgrade it of modify it